-Figure 2 shows a comparison between the predicted NM count rates against data from NM stations around the world for Ground Level Event (GLE) 60.
+Figure 4 illustrates the prediction of the model using various cutoff filters, leading to the final choice of 1 GV.
+Figure 5 shows a comparison between the predicted NM count rates against data from NM stations around the world for Ground Level Event (GLE) 60.